ricardomaharaj/examples/apollo-gql-typeorm/README.md

-# Apollo GQL Sequelize
+# Apollo GraphQL TypeORM

-A Apollo Graphql server with a Sequelize SQLite backend
+A Apollo Graphql server with a TypeORM SQLite backend

 ### Features

 - Strongly typed with Typescript
-- Sequelize model class with strict types
+- TypeORM entity class with decorators
 - GraphQL type errors with http error codes

 ### Usage